Restoring the Self Through Abstraction: A New Feminist Vision

 Something happened in a conference room at the Hilton Midtown this February.
 Not an explosion.
 Not a protest.
 But a shift—slight, deliberate, and entirely destabilizing.

-The College Art Association (CAA), the largest professional gathering of artists, art historians, and critics in the United States, is not known for revolutions.
+The College Art Association (CAA), the largest professional gathering of artists, art historians, and critics in the United States, is not mainly known for revolutions.
 It is known for hundreds of panels unfolding simultaneously across hotel conference rooms.
 Scholars present research on everything from medieval iconography to NFTs.
 But in a quiet session on feminist abstraction, something more radical was taking shape.

 For over a century, abstraction has been framed as a flight from representation—a shedding of narrative, a rejection of the body.
 Kandinsky sought spiritual vibration.
 Pollock flung paint in existential fury.
 Rothko collapsed into pure color.
-All men.
-All seeking transcendence, all assuming the privilege of escape.

 But what if abstraction isn’t about escape at all?
 What if abstraction isn’t a luxury but a necessity for the colonized and the marginalized?
 Not freedom from the world, but the freedom to remake it?